 How to keep cake moist after baking?
 If you wrap the cake as soon as it is cool enough to touch, it will stay moist.
 As long as you keep your unfrosted cake parts from touching the air, they will stay moist.
 (Unless you over baked your cake, then that’s a completely different problem.)

 Do I defrost the cake layers before decorating them?
 I just pull them out after the frosting is ready.
 I let them get soft enough to trim and then I decorate.
 A frozen cake is easier to stack, carve, etc. I return the cake to the refrigerator to firm up the buttercream and by the time the cake is finished, it is very “thawed.”

 Why do I need to serve the cake at room temperature?
 This applies especially to cakes made with real butter.
 When a cake has a large amount of butter in the recipe, it will become very firm when cold, much like a stick of butter.
 When the cake returns to room temp, it will be soft, much like a stick of butter.

 **SIDE NOTE from above:

 A popular cake forum member swears that wrapping cakes while they are warm is unsafe because it keeps the temperature in the wrong zone for too long and creates an unsafe moisture level that could promote the growth of pathogens.
-She/ he then adds the credential that she/ he is a Certified Food Safety Manager and Teacher.
-This credential doesn’t make her/ him right.
+They then add the credential that they are a Certified Food Safety Manager and Teacher.
+This credential doesn’t make them right.

 For food to become unsafe in this way it has to:

 A. Be food that requires time/ temperature control for safety (TCS).

 B. Be a TCS food AND remain in the danger zone (70- 104 degrees for over 2 hours.